Short Answer (quick read):

 Disadvantage: you need expertise.

-- The biggest disadvantage of an (unmanaged) VPS?
+The biggest disadvantage of an (unmanaged) VPS?
 You need basic IT knowledge yourself, and you are responsible for the maintenance of your virtual server.
 Do you have this knowledge?
-Then a VPS has (almost) no disadvantages.
+Then it has (almost) no disadvantages.
 You can also go for the slightly more expensive Managed VPS whereby the web hosting provider will do all the technical work for you so that you can focus on your core business.

 A Virtual Private Cloud is actually a level below the VPS in terms of infrastructure and a step higher in terms of knowledge.